 Catalogue: Once a year we compile and publish a catalogue of buildings at risk.
 Each building entry is also added to the online buildings at risk register.
 As well as the entries, the catalogue also features spotlight articles on particular building types, areas and has a section focusing on 'successes' and 'scandals'.
 These pages are unique to the catalogue that year and are not added to the website.

-This year's BaR catalogue, 'Take a Chance on Me' follows the handbook sized format of the last three years.
+The 2012/13 BaR catalogue, 'Dare to Care' is still available for purchase, and follows the handbook sized format of the previous four years.
 It is colour throughout with plenty of pictures.
 It contains the details of over 100 buildings in need of attention and can be obtained from SAVE for £15.00 or £13.00 for Friends (plus £2.50 p&p within UK).

-Online register: The online register contains many more entries than the catalogue - presently almost 1,300 - and allows us to make updates and additions immediately whenever they occur.
-To access it you need to become a Friend of SAVE.
+Online register: The online register contains many more entries than the catalogue - presently over 1,300 - and allows us to make updates and additions whenever they occur.
+We strive to keep the register as up to date as possible, but with no current buildings at risk officer this is not always possible.

 A building at risk (BaR) is a building that has been identified as an historic building at risk through neglect and decay.
 Buildings at Risk range from those that are virtually on the point of collapse to those that are just a bit ragged around the edges, and from vacant to inhabited buildings.
 The term Buildings at Risk also applies to historic buildings that are not listed (as yet) or within a conservation area but make an important contribution to their overall rural or urban landscape that do not necessarily merit their individual listing.